vielhuber/kiwi/README.md

 * requires only ssh access to remote repository
 * open source and free
 * support for both mysql and postgresql
-* search/replace mask function for production/staging/dev specific strings
+* search/replace layer for environment specific values (serialize safe!)
-* test suite
+* test suite available

 ## installation